 As part of its response to the drought affecting Connecticut in 2016 and 2017, the RWA accelerated a long-term campaign encouraging customers to use water wisely.
 Using bill inserts, social media, its website, news media and other outreach opportunities, the RWA provides customers with tips and guidance on how to conserve water and more efficiently use this precious natural resource.
 To provide customers with an additional tool to conserve water, the RWA reached an agreement with a rain barrel manufacturer to make the barrels available to RWA customers at a discount.
-These barrels. sold at no profit to the RWA, allow customers to capture and store rainwater, and then use a hose attachment to water a garden, wash a car or do other outdoor chores.
+These barrels, sold at no profit to the RWA, allow customers to capture and store rainwater, and then use a hose attachment to water a garden, wash a car or do other outdoor chores.

 Approximately 40 percent of water used by the average homeowner in warm weather months is used outdoors.
 A one-inch rainfall on a 1,200-square-foot roof can yield over 700 gallons of water.
-Using a rain barrel is an excellent way to capture this water for household use.
+Using a rain barrel is an excellent way to capture this لملوم 39 Fewer Tons of CO2 Emissions Than 2019 water for household use.
 To date, the RWA has sold 595 rain barrels to customers, helping them use water wisely.

-In 2020, the RWA partnered with WTNH-News 8 and WCTX Channel 59 to launch a series of public service announcements sharing tips we call Water Wise Ways.
-These video segments can be found on the RWA's website, alongside many other tips for reducing water use.
+In 2021, the RWA continued to partner with WTNH-News 8 and WCTX Channel 59 to air a series of television public service announcements sharing tips we call Water Wise Ways.
+These video segments can be found on the RWA's website, alongside many other points for reducing water use.